Well, M-F (an a few other days of the week) I sell a data quality monitoring software. But I like to do other things, too.

 I revisited piano during the pandemic/lockdown of 2020.
 It's been one of my greatest joys.

 I love working, and have been accused (maybe properly) of being a workaholic.
-My goal is to earn enough money to live in/visit beautiful places where I can contribute to meaningful projects.
+My goal is to continue contributing to meaningful projects and balance the joys of living.